 Throughout the year, MSFS hosts a variety of career and firm-specific informational events, including panel discussions, conferences, and other networking events on and off campus.
 Through these events, students can meet with MSFS alumni and other practitioners to discuss career opportunities and current trends in international affairs.

-- The MSFS Assistant Director for External Outreach, Rachel Antoun, provides valuable career guidance and support to MSFS students as they make the transition from school to the workplace.
+- The Associate Director of the SFS Graduate Career Center, Rebecca Bonco, provides valuable career guidance and support to MSFS students as they make the transition from school to the workplace.

 - MSFS faculty, including both full-time scholar-teachers and part-time adjuncts who are currently employed in government, business and the non-profit sector, provide advice, assistance, and contacts for students seeking temporary internships or permanent employment in Washington, D.C. and beyond.